 The comprehensive investigation of these and other related topics will lead to a monographic treatise on the aesthetics of film music in the silent film era, which is expected for 2020.

 A digital repository will constitute the documentary section of this aesthetic investigation.
 It will be operative and accessible online after the evaluation of a pilot phase in the third year of activity.
-Aside from being hosted on the server of the University of Vienna, a link to the research infrastructure will also be available on major reference websites for both musicology and film studies (such as institutional sites and reference portals).
+Aside from being hosted on the server of the University of Vienna, a link to the database will also be available on major reference websites for both musicology and film studies (such as institutional sites and reference portals).